cityos/tutorials/002-workshop-framework.md

 We will define this data in our iOS framework and later expose it to the iOS application.

 We are going to use `CoreCityOS` as a base framework for our framework so it does all heavy lifting for us.
-If you are not familiar with `CoreCityOS` framework, I suggest reading [CoreCityOS tutorial](http://cityos.io/tutorial/1914/CoreCityOS-Framework-Tutorial) that explains in detail how `CoreCityOS` works with IOT devices.
+If you are not familiar with `CoreCityOS` framework, I suggest reading [CoreCityOS tutorial](http://cityos.io/tutorial/1914/CoreCityOS-Framework-Tutorial) that explains in detail how `CoreCityOS` works with IoT devices.

 Also, you can refer to the documentation website of the `CoreCityOS` framework that is located [here](http://cityos.github.io/CoreCityOS)